buildpacks/spec/platform.md

 The **launcher** refers to a lifecycle executable packaged in the **app image** for the purpose of executing processes at runtime.

+An **execution environment** refers to the context in which an application is intended to run.
+Standard values include "production", "test", and "development".
+Production is the default if not specified.

 An **image extension** refers to software compliant with the [Image Extension Interface Specification](image_extension.md).
 Image extensions participate in detection and execute before the buildpack build process.

 A **stack** (deprecated, see [deprecations](#deprecations)) is a contract, implemented by a **build image** and **run image**, that guarantees properties of the **build environment** and **app image**.